Bhutan Planning Guide

 There are only two carriers that fly to Bhutan – Druk Air and Bhutan Airline.
 The only way to book tickets is via their website, and the website isn’t the best.
 You have to keep trying and after gazillion turns and heaps of luck your booking will go through.
 The easy way out is to book via a tour operator.
 We got our tickets booked via Mr Manish from Blissful Holidays.
 (They also plan Medium to Luxury trips check them out.)

 As an Indian national we are lucky that $250/day policy doesn’t apply to us.
 We can visit this beautiful country on our own terms.
 All we need is a permit.
-The permit is valid for 7 days and are of two kinds- one to visit Paro and Thimpu and another one to visit areas like Punakha/Wangdue.
+The permit is valid for 7 days and is of two kinds- one to visit Paro and Thimpu and another one to visit areas like Punakha/Wangdue.

-If travelling by road:
+If travelling to Bhutan by road:

 Visit the Immigration office in Phuentsholing to get the 7-day permit for Thimpu and Paro.
 All you need is a Passport/Voter ID, 2 passport size photographs and details of the first hotel you are staying at.
 It should take about 30-40 minutes for the entire process.
 The office is closed on Bhutan public holidays and on weekends, so plan your trip accordingly.

-If travelling by air:
+If travelling to Bhutan by air:

 This is super seamless!
 All you need is your passport and details of the hotel you are staying at on the first day.
 Pass the immigration, get your passport stamped and that’s that!
 Took us 5 minutes to get our permit.